nainaesk/passwordgenerator/README.md

 - Password creation
   - implement password creation logic in a centralized service so that it can be easily extended in the future.
 - Display created password

+# Stage 2: Include checkboxes for adding alphabets and numbers

+Assumptions:

+- If both the categories (alphabets, numbers) are checked the number of characters from each category would be random and be atleast one.
+- By default only alphabets check box is checked.

+Steps:

+- Include checkboxes for user to select following options:
+  1. Include alphabets
+  2. Include numbers
+- Validate to see if atleast one of the checkboxes are checked.